OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-rational-doors-next-generation.md

 - **Generate OAuth Token and OAuth Secret for given consumer key**
   The following two ways can be used to generate the OAuth token for IBM Engineering Requirements Management DOORS Next system:
-  - [Option 1 (Utility)](ibm-rational-doors-next-oauth-generation.md#generate-token-using_doorsng-token-generator-utility): Generate the OAuth token using a stand-alone utility bundled with OpsHub Integration Manager to generate the OAuth token.
+  - [Option 1 (Utility)](ibm-rational-doors-next-oauth-generation.md#generate-token-using_doorsng-token-generator-utility): Generate the OAuth token using a stand-alone utility bundled with <code class="expression">space.vars.SITENAME</code> to generate the OAuth token.
   - [Option 2 (Postman)](ibm-rational-doors-next-oauth-generation.md#generate-token-using-rest-client-postman)): Generate an OAuth token using a third-party rest client such as postman.

 > **Note**:
 **The behavior of "OAuth" token:**
 - The OAuth token will be expired, if it is not used for the time span, which is configured in the "OAuth access token timeout" configuration of IBM Engineering Requirements Management DOORS Next server.
-- Suppose the token mentioned in the System Configuration form in the OpsHub Integration Manager gets expired, then it must be updated by reperforming the above steps.
+- Suppose the token mentioned in the System Configuration form in the <code class="expression">space.vars.SITENAME</code> gets expired, then it must be updated by reperforming the above steps.
 - To avoid the above case, the value of the "OAuth access token timeout" configuration would be larger than the synchronization interval (Integration schedule) of the integration, which is configured with DOORS Next using OAuth authentication.
-	- If the configured timeout is not large enough, and the token is not used by OpsHub Integration Manager in the configured timespan for some reason (Inactive integration/Inactive OpsHub Integration Manager server), then token will get expired.
+	- If the configured timeout is not large enough, and the token is not used by <code class="expression">space.vars.SITENAME</code> in the configured timespan for some reason (Inactive integration/Inactive <code class="expression">space.vars.SITENAME</code> server), then token will get expired.

 ## How to find DOORS Next version